ianfoster/safedata/Content/reviews.md

 Paper Presentations
 * During each class, each of the two required papers will be presented by a student.

-For paper presentations, you should prepare slides for a talk of roughly 15–20 minutes.
+For **paper presentations**, you should prepare slides for a talk of roughly 15–20 minutes.
 The presentation should include:

 * Paper name, authors and their institutions, and venue (e.g., conference)
 * Answers to all of the same questions as a paper review